 - Draft picks

 Deals fairness (%) = (lower TV / higher TV) * 100.
-If this value is less than 90%, the deal is considered to be unfair and not to be settled.
+If this value is less than 90%, the deal is considered to be unfair and can not be settled.